-Members of the Management Team and other employees hold a very limited number of shares, participations and depository receipts in one of the Support Associations, Oikocredit Nederland Fonds or the Oikocredit International Share Foundation, which invests in the Shares in Oikocredit.
+Members of the Managing Board and other employees hold a very limited number of shares, participations and depository receipts in one of the Support Associations, Oikocredit Nederland Fonds or the Oikocredit International Share Foundation, which invests in the Shares in Oikocredit.
 If a part of the performance reward is paid by issuing shares, participations or depository receipts, these are then issued at the nominal value under the same conditions as for other shareholders, depository receipt holders or participants.
-No member of the Management Team or other employee holds any of the outstanding Shares issued by Oikocredit, as they are not eligible to become a direct member of Oikocredit.
-Members of the Management Team may only acquire shares, participations or depository receipts through Support Associations, the Oikocredit Nederland Fonds, or the Oikocredit International Share Foundation.
+No member of the Managing Board or other employee holds any of the outstanding Shares issued by Oikocredit, as they are not eligible to become a direct member of Oikocredit.
+Members of the Managing Board may only acquire shares, participations or depository receipts through Support Associations, the Oikocredit Nederland Fonds, or the Oikocredit International Share Foundation.
+Mr Marinus Anthonius van Eyk, has a non-material amount of shares in a holding company of a portfolio company in which Oikocredit invests, which investment reflects less than 1% of Oikocredit's total investments.
+This potential conflict of interest is properly mitigated.
+Besides this, the members of the Managing Board have no (potential) conflicts of interest between their respective duties to Oikocredit and their private interests and other duties.

-The members of the Management Team have not been convicted in relation to fraudulent offences for the previous five years.
-The members of the management team have not been associated, as members of the administrative, management or supervisory bodies or as senior manager, with bankruptcies, receiverships or liquidations for the previous five years.
-The members of the Management Team have not been involved in official public incrimination and/or sanctions by statutory or regulatory authorities (including designated professional bodies) for the previous five years.
-The members of the Management Team have not been disqualified by a court from acting as a member of the administrative. management or supervisory bodies of an issuer or from acting in the management or conduct of the affairs of any issuer for the previous five years.
+The members of the Managing Board have not been convicted in relation to fraudulent offences for the previous five years.
+The members of the Managing Board have not been associated, as members of the administrative, management or supervisory bodies or as senior manager, with bankruptcies, receiverships or liquidations for the previous five years.
+The members of the Managing Board have not been involved in official public incrimination and/or sanctions by statutory or regulatory authorities (including designated professional bodies) for the previous five years.
+The members of the Managing Board have not been disqualified by a court from acting as a member of the administrative, management or supervisory bodies of an issuer or from acting in the management or conduct of the affairs of any issuer for the previous five years.